Search INDUSTRIAL LAB

 Surfaces & Coatings-ANALYTICS IN THE AREA

-The focus of the coating is therefore on the function.
 The situation is different with decorative coatings.
-Here, the look has to be right - glossy surfaces, colour effects, perfect haptics.
-All of this should underscore the value of the product and look good for as long as possible.
+Here, the appearance must be right: shiny surfaces, color effects, perfect feel.
+All of this should underline the value of the product and keep it looking good for as long as possible.

-Corrosion test
+Corrosion testing

 • Salt spray test